 - allowing people with physical or learning disabilities, older people, and those with mental health needs, to make decisions on their care

 Advocacy is completely separate from social care.
 Advocates do not try to influence the person they are supporting to make a different choice.

 There are a number of local organisations that can act as independent advocates.

 Total Voice offers advocacy support to adults and carers, as well as children and young people, looked after or in need.
 The service supports people with physical disabilities, learning disabilities, autism, mental ill health, sensory impairment, social or health care needs and NHS health complaints.

 Independent Mental Capacity Advocacy (IMCA)

-Total Voice provides an independent safeguard to support particularly vulnerable people who lack capacity to make important decisions and who have no-one to act for them.
+Total Voice supports particularly vulnerable people who lack capacity to make important decisions and who have no-one to act for them.

 Independent Mental Health Advocacy (IMHA)